pilif42/ordersService/README.md

 With prod credentials, you would use environment variables.

 ## TODO
+- Add Postgresql with Liquibase.
+Try to use the JPA Buddy plugin to write changelog files from entity beans.
 - Unit tests:
   - OrderEndpointTest to write fully.
 Replicate approach for other endpoints
   - CustomerServiceTest to write fully.
 Replicate for classes OrderService & PriceService